shikelong/remnote-plugin-embed-tweet/README.md

 - [ ] ❗ Add Error Message Components `fast follow`
 - [ ] ⌨️ Allow typing of tweet URL or id in a popup input, similar to Notion! `fast follow`

+## Contribution

+Please folk the repo then create PR.
+I will review it and submit it to RemNote for review.